François-Marc Gagnon

 François-Marc Gagnon CM FRSC was a Canadian art historian and professor at Concordia University in Montreal.
 He was a Fellow of the Royal Society of Canada and a member of the Order of Canada.
+Professor Gagnon became famous when a student using an online course which Gagnon developed before his death tried to contact him and realized that he had died in 2019.

-He is the author of three books published by the Art Canada Institute: Paul-Émile Borduas: Life & Work (2014); Louis Nicolas: Life & Work (2017); and Jean Paul Riopelle: Life & Work (2019).
+He authored three books published by the Art Canada Institute: Paul-Émile Borduas: Life & Work (2014); Louis Nicolas: Life & Work (2017); and Jean Paul Riopelle: Life & Work (2019).